18 Must-Try Hong Kong Restaurants

 1. Petrus - I kicked off my Hong Kong food adventures at Petrus, the crown jewel of the Island Shangri-La.
 The restaurant is on the top floor of the hotel, boasting panoramic views of Victoria Harbour and the Hong Kong skyline.
 Chef Richard Chaneton is from Argentina, but worked in France as the chef de cuisine of Mirazur (#3 on The World’s 50 Best restaurants).
 The result of his travels is a cuisine that beautifully blends both cultures.
 This place is not your average hotel restaurant, it’s worth a visit regardless of where you’re staying.

 2. HAKU - Argentinian Chef Agustin Balbi, is an absolute gem.
 I knew nothing about this Argentinian/Japanese restaurant before sitting down at the counter, but the Haku team took me on a truly memorable (and absolutely delicious) journey.
-The dishes were thought-provoking and creative, and the wine pairing by Wallace Lo was the best I’ve had in a long time (lots of natural wines and a few extremely rare bottles).
+The dishes were thought-provoking and creative (the uni toast is reason enough to visit), and the wine pairing by Wallace Lo was the best I’ve had in a long time (lots of natural wines and a few extremely rare bottles).
 This meal was an absolute delight and I couldn’t recommend it any higher!
 Honestly, it was one of the best meals I had this year.
-Some of the dishes from the (shockingly affordable) tasting menu:

 3. Mott 32 - An old, underground bank vault in Central has been transformed into a gorgeous restaurant.
 Mott 32 is home to my favorite char siu pork in Hong Kong, delicious peking duck, and some of the most creative dim sum I tried!
 Highly recommend this spot.